EudyContreras/Chronox.NetCore/README.md

 #### Parsing input ####

-In order to parse input `Chronox` can also be called statically like this:
+In order to parse input `Chronox` can also be called statically in the following way:

 ```c#